JacquesCarette/Drasil/code/Drasil.md

 - **ShortName**: Abstract type for a 'short name', i.e. the string to be displayed for a link, visible to users.

+- **Label.Core**: Type of labels.
+Is a reference address, link or URI.
+Also has a shortname.
+  (probably should be abstract, but isn't yet)

+- **Unicode**: Misnamed.
+Really is a few special characters which need special code to be displayed properly.
+Unclear how much this should be used in examples, so maybe this should no longer be exported?